Bylaws

 Article XII: Amendments and Miscellaneous Provisions

 • Section 1.
-Amendments to these bylaws must be approved by a two–thirds vote of the members in attendance at a regular meeting of this organization.
+Amendments to these bylaws must be approved by a two–thirds vote of the PCOs in attendance at a regular meeting of this organization.
 Notice that bylaw changes are on the meeting agenda must be sent to all members at least seven days in advance.

 • Section 2.
 These bylaws shall become effective upon a majority vote of the elected PCOs present and voting at a reorganization meeting, not counting abstentions.